aravic/6.829-pset-3/README.md

 You must fill out the `next_quality(..)` function in the `ABR` class.
 Read the comments in `abr.py`, `video.py`, and `objective.py` to understand what information is available to you.
 You may use this information however you'd like in your ABR algorithm.
+Anything you print will appear in `logs/abr_server.log`

 ## Setup